aroberge/friendly-traceback-docs/docs/source/design.rst

 In addition to generating exceptions, Python can provide some Warnings to users.
-For now, these are simply silenced but we would like to consider including them in the information provided by Friendly-traceback.
+For now, these are simply silenced but we would like to consider including them in the information provided by Friendly.

 Location of the exception
 --------------------------

-While a Python traceback includes the information from all the frames that were involved, Friendly-traceback focus on the first and last frame, as these are more likely to contain the relevant information to the user.
+While a Python traceback includes the information from all the frames that were involved, Friendly focus on the first and last frame, as these are more likely to contain the relevant information to the user.

 Variable information
 ---------------------

-Friendly-traceback include the value of all known variables found on the lines of code shown; earlier versions, such as that shown in the example below, included only variable information from a single line of code.
+Friendly include the value of all known variables found on the lines of code shown; earlier versions, such as that shown in the example below, included only variable information from a single line of code.
 In the example below (``IndexError``), this